ansible-collections/ibm_zos_core/docs/source/installation.rst

 To configure a Galaxy server list in the ansible.cfg file:

-  * Add the server_list option under the [galaxy] section to one or more server names
+  * Add the server_list option under the [galaxy] section to one or more server names.
-  * Create a new section for each server name
+  * Create a new section for each server name.
-  * Set the url option for each server name
+  * Set the url option for each server name.
-  * Set the auth_url option for each server name
+  * Set the auth_url option for each server name.
   * Set the API token for each server name.
 For more information on API tokens, see `Get API token from the version dropdown to copy your API token`_.

 .. _Get API token from the version dropdown to copy your API token: